megaease/easeagent/README.md

 #### Description
 **Plugin Framework** in `core` module is base on [Byte buddy](https://github.com/raphw/byte-buddy) technology.

-1. Easeagent's plugin defines where (which classes and methods) to make enhancements by Points implementation and what to do at the point of enhancement by the implementations of Interceptor.
+1. Easeagent's plugin defines where (which classes and methods) to make enhancements by implementing the `Points`  and what to do at the point of enhancement by implementing the `Interceptor`.
 2. When the program invokes the enhanced method of class defined by Points, the `unique index`(uid) owned by the method will be used as a parameter to call the common interface of `Agent Common Method Advice`, which finds the `Agent Interceptor Chain` by the `Unique Index` and calls the `before` method of each Interceptor in the chain in order of priority.
 3. Normally, both the `Metric Interceptor` and the `Tracing Interceptor` are in the agent interceptor chain and are called sequentially.
 4. According to call the `Metric API` and `Tracing API` in interceptors, the `Metric` and `Tracing` information will be stored in `MetricRegistry` and `Tracing`.